Skip to main content

 Treatment by Dr Kamran

-Each tooth is composed of several layers.
-The outermost layer — enamel — is one of the hardest naturally occurring substances in the human body.
-Beneath it lies dentine, a porous layer containing microscopic tubules that connect to the innermost part of the tooth known as the dental pulp.
-The pulp contains nerves and blood vessels that keep the tooth alive and responsive.
+Each tooth consists of several layers.
+The outermost layer, enamel, is the hardest substance in the human body and acts as a protective barrier.
+Beneath it lies dentine — a softer, porous layer containing microscopic tubules that connect to the nerve-containing pulp at the centre of the tooth.

 When Professional Dental Assessment May Be Needed